 The last decade has seen HR technology make a complete u-turn.
-Legacy HR software that is hosted on-premise and manually updated by clients has become a distant memory for many organisations in favour of HR SaaS systems.
+Legacy HR software that is hosted on-premise and manually updated by clients has become a distant memory, in favour of HR SaaS systems.
 There’s a reason why the global SaaS HR software market has been estimated at over £11.5bn (Marketwatch.com, 2019).

 What is HR SaaS software?

 HR Software-as-a-Service (or SaaS) is software that users access online via the Internet.
 Also known as cloud HR software, these solutions mean users don’t need to physically install anything on their computers.
 Nor is there any need for wildly expensive on-premise infrastructure to host the software.
 As a result, the software can be accessed remotely, 24/7 from any web-enabled device.

 But despite the huge uptick in the usage of cloud SaaS HR systems, some businesses are still hesitant to move away from their archaic software to a new era of 100% cloud HR software.
 So, why should you be using a cloud-based HR SaaS system?